 Here we present complete data on the performance tests of the MIPLIB 2017 Benchmark Set.
-For each row (i.e.\ problem instance), we report the geometric average time and tree size of the best $N$ permutations of each scoring function, where $N$ is the minimum number of permutations solved by any scoring function on that problem.
-This gives scoring functions that solve more permutations a fair advantage.
-When a rule fails to solve any permutation of an instances, time and node comparisons for that row are omitted, but number of instances solved is still depicted.
-Note that for fairness, the totals and averages in Section~\ref{sec:mip_tests} are still computed based on all of the solved instances, not on the averages presented on each row here.
+For each row (i.e.\ benchmark problem), we report the geometric average time and tree size of the best $N$ solved instances for each scoring function, where $N$ is the minimum number of instances of that problem solved by any scoring function.
+When a rule fails to solve any instance of a problem, time and node comparisons for that row are omitted, but number of instances solved is still depicted.
 As in the summary results, measurements for \texttt{ratio} and \texttt{svts} are given relative to \texttt{product}.

 \tablehead{ \toprule Instance & \multicolumn{3}{l}{\longunderline{\texttt{product}}} & \multicolumn{3}{l}{\longunderline{\texttt{ratio}}} & \multicolumn{3}{l}{\longunderline{\texttt{svts}}} \\ &\# & Time & Nodes&\# & Time & Nodes&\# & Time & Nodes\\ \midrule } \tabletail{ \midrule \multicolumn{10}{r} \; continues on next page... \\ \bottomrule }